Limited Liability Partnership

-- No restrictions as to maximum number of partners.
+- There is no limit on maximum number of partners.

-- Partners are not liable for Act of other partners.
+- Partners are agents of LLP but not the agents of other partners.